 $ git clone https://github.com/CDSoft/bang

-$ ninja -C bang install # this should compile bang with Ninja and install it to ~/.local/bin
+$ ninja install # build bang with Ninja and install it to ~/.local/bin

 or set $PREFIX to install bang to a custom directory ($PREFIX/bin):

-$ PREFIX=/path ninja install # installs bang to /path/bin
+$ PREFIX=/path ninja install # install bang to /path/bin

 Usage